aamnah/notes/README.md

 # Aamnah's Notes

+Site was originally started with Jekyll in Feb 2015.

 This combines all the notes from the various sites and from my local machine.

 Previously, i have setup a site with Hugo, and another one with Gatsby.
 Both had different content.
 This repo combines the content from both those sites.